Beaten Mladenovic blasts 'slippery' Wimbledon court

-LONDON French 12th seed Kristina Mladenovic brushed aside her second- round defeat at Wimbledon on Thursday, saying she couldn't care less about it and was just happy she had not been injured.
+LONDON (Reuters) - French 12th seed Kristina Mladenovic brushed aside her second- round defeat at Wimbledon on Thursday, saying she couldn't care less about it and was just happy she had not been injured.

 Mladenovic was beaten 2-6 6-4 6-4 by unheralded American Alison Riske, but she insisted her main concern had been getting off Court 18 in one piece.